yonatan989/pygame/README.md

                           The Meteor Age
                          ----------------

- General        : This python has 7 stage, the app was containerized and should work properly
+ General        : This python game has 7 stage, the app was containerized and should work properly
-		  on every Linux distributions, for bug fixes read the common_error file
+#                 on every Linux distributions, for bug fixes read the common_error file

  Process        : clone the project -->  run build.sh file -->  run run.sh file